-“Cannabis gardens, especially indoor gardens, and the environment cannabis plants thrive in is perfect for mildew,” said Jared Dinsmore, operations director of Grass Monkey Cannabis Co.
+“Gardens, especially indoor gardens, and the environment plants thrive in is perfect for mildew,” said Jared Dinsmore, a longtime grower on the East Coast.
 “And because we cut clones in this industry, and have people walking around to care for the plants, it’s very easy to spread the fungus.”

 If one spore blows off, a small problem can become a large problem.